delve/aws-serverless-workshops/DevOps/0_CodeStar/README.md

 Congratulations!
 You have successfully create a serverless web service project using CodeStar.
 In the next section, you will use a Git client to clone the repository to your workstation.

 ## Clone CodeCommit Git Repository

+**Note:** For Cloud9 users this step is not necessary because the CodeCommit repository is cloned to your IDE instance(s) during provisioning.

 **Goal:** From the CodeStar dashboard for the `uni-api` project, find the CodeCommit instructions to clone the Git repository to your local workstation.